smurfix/buildscad/README.md

 * by Python code

 The test builder calls the ``work`` function (Python) / module (OpenSCAD).
-If that doesn't exist, top-level objects (OpenScad) / variables (Python) are used.
+If that doesn't exist, top-level objects (OpenSCAD) / variables (Python) are used.

 The following special constants are recognized: